terraform-ibm-modules/terraform-ibm-landing-zone/reference-architectures/reference-architecture-ccs.md

 - Ensure the IBM Key Protect service has high availability

 **Security and Compliance Center (SCC)** <br>
-This reference architecture utilizes the Security and Compliance Center (SCC) which defines policy as code, implements controls for secure data and workload deployments and assess security and compliance posture.
-For this reference architecture the CIS IBM Cloud Foundations Benchmark is used.
+This reference architecture utilizes the Security and Compliance Center, which defines policy as code, implements controls for secure data and workload deployments, and assesses security and compliance posture.
+For this reference architecture, the CIS IBM Cloud Foundations Benchmark is used.
 A profile is a grouping of controls that can be evaluated for compliance.